mvsoriano/cliforce/PLUGINS.md

 #Writing plugins for the CLIForce shell

 Writing a plugin enables you to add commands that execute your own Java code that is passed a CommandContext as a parameter.
-This context gives you access to MetadataConnection, PartnerConnection, RestConnection, and VMForceClient connections.
+This context gives you access to MetadataConnection, PartnerConnection, and BulkConnection connections.

 The simplest example of a CLIForce plugin is available on github at [http://github.com/sclasen/cliplugin](http://github.com/sclasen/cliplugin).